acch/XML-to-bootstrap/README.md

 Directory | Description
 --- | ---
-. | Contains build instructions and documentation ./css | Contains 3rd party CSS stylesheets during build ./js | Contains JavaScript code during build
-./modules | Contains Git submodules such as Bootstrap ./publish | Contains the generated static web pages ./sass | Contains SASS templates which are compiled into CSS stylesheets during build ./src | Contains XML document
-./src/sample | Contains sample XML document
-./style | Contains XSLT stylesheets
+`.` | Contains build instructions and documentation `./css` | Contains 3rd party CSS stylesheets used during build `./js` | Contains JavaScript code used during build `./lib` | Contains 3rd party libraries used during build and fetched with bower `./modules` | Contains Git submodules such as Bootstrap `./publish` | Contains the final generated static web pages `./sass` | Contains SCSS templates which are compiled into CSS stylesheets `./src` | Contains the XML document describing the web pages `./src/sample` | Contains sample XML document to act as template for new web pages `./style` | Contains XSL stylesheets used to generate web pages from the XML document

+`css`, `lib` and `publish` are temporary directories which can be deleted.
+They will be recreated during build.

 ## Development and extension